-This one pot meal is easy, super healthy, fresh and crazy delicious too!
+This One Pot Mediterranean Quinoa is easy, super healthy, fresh and crazy delicious too!

 Life is settling back into a normal routine here at The Café after a wonderful three week visit with family in London.
 It’s good to be back home, wonderful to sleep in our own beds, cook again in my little Carolina kitchen and catch up with family and friends.